xbmc/repo-scripts/service.tvh.manager/README.md

 1. YOU KNOW WHAT A TERMINAL CONSOLE IS AND YOU ARE ABLE TO USE IT.

-2. THIS ADDON USE ACPI-WAKEUP AS DEFAULT.
-IF YOU WISH TO USE ANOTHER METHOD (E.G. NVRAM-WAKEUP) YOU HAVE TO IMPLEMENT OR INSTALL THE NEEDED MODULES !!!
-FOR DETAILS LOOK INTO:

-        ~/.kodi/addons/service.tvh.manager/resources/lib/shutdown.sh
+2. THIS ADDON USE ACPI-WAKEUP OVER RTC.
+YOUR MAINBOARD MUST SUPPORT THIS PROPERLY.
+NOTE THAT IN YOUR APM-SETTINGS OF YOUR BOARD THE RTC WAKEUP SHOULD BE SET TO ‘by OS’ OR ‘disabled’.

 3. THIS README USES kodi AS THE DEFAULT USER.
-IF KODI IS RUNNING WITH A DIFFERENT USERNAME, CHANGE ALL OCCURENCES OF '/home/kodi/' TO '/home/<yourusername>/' IN YOUR PATHNAMES/NAMES.
+IF KODI IS RUNNING WITH A DIFFERENT USERNAME, CHANGE ALL OCCURENCES OF '/home/kodi/' TO '/home/yourusername/' IN YOUR PATHNAMES/NAMES.

-4. Make shure that your mainboard supports ACPI-Wakeup or at least NVRAM-Wakeup and set it up properly!
-Note that in your APM Settings of your mainboard RTC Wakeup should be set to ‘by OS’ or ‘disabled’.

 Installation
 ------------